srp33/CodeBuddy/README.md

 * [June 12, 2025] Instructors can create assignment groups.
 * [June 25, 2025] Instructors can configure courses and assignments so that students can submit questions about the material.
 An instructor / assistant are notified by email.
 They answer the questions via CodeBuddy.
 If the student and instructor / assistant agree, the question is shared with other students in the same class.
 * [June 30, 2025] For assignments that are timed, students do not know whether they have answered multiple-choice questions correctly until after the assignment has ended.
 This helps to reduce student anxiety on quizzes and exams.
+* [July 21, 2025] Instructors can allow individual students to access and submit an assignment early (if it has a start date) or late (if it has a due date).
+* [July 28, 2025] Instructors can specify minimum and maximum limits for the length of students' responses (# of characters).

 # How to run a CodeBuddy instance